Air Passenger Rights: Your Rights to Reimbursement

 How much can I claim for a delayed flight?

-Here’s the table below to understand how much compensation you may claim for a delayed flight:
+Here’s the table below to understand how much you may claim for a delayed flight:

 Distance less than 1500 km 1501 to 3500 km more than 3500 km

-I have a different nationality.
-Can I claim under the EU 261 Rule?
+Can I claim under the EU 261 Rule if I have a different nationality?

-• your flight is delayed for more than 3 hours at the final destination, and
+• Your flight has been delayed by more than 3 hours upon reaching your final destination.

-• your flight departed from an EU airport or landed at an EU airport with an EU-registered airline, and
+• Your flight either departed from an EU airport or landed at an EU airport operated by an EU-registered airline.

 Origin and Destination EU Airline Non-EU Airline